vedantshirbhate1/vedantshirbhate1/README.md

 # 👋 Hey there!
 I'm Vedant Shirbhate

 I'm an engineering student who loves building things that blend **technology, problem-solving, and real impact**.
-I enjoy working across **frontend, mobile, backend, AI/ML, and Web3**, and I'm constantly exploring how different technologies come together to create meaningful experiences.
+I enjoy working across **frontend, mobile, backend, AI/ML, and Web3**, and I'm constantly exploring how technology can create meaningful experiences.

-Outside of programming, I'm fascinated by **space, cosmology, and the mysteries of the universe** — anything that expands perspective or sparks curiosity.
+Outside of programming, I’m fascinated by **space, cosmology, and the mysteries of the universe** — black holes, cosmic evolution, multiverse theories, you name it.
+Anything that expands perspective fuels my curiosity.

 ---

 ## 👀 What I’m Interested In
 - Frontend & Mobile Development (React.js, React Native)
-- AI/ML applications in real-world products
+- AI/ML applied to real-world use-cases
-- Full-stack engineering and scalable architectures
+- Full-stack engineering and scalable system design
-- Web3 + transparent decentralized systems
+- Blockchain + transparent decentralized ecosystems
-- **Cosmology, astrophysics, space documentaries, and exploring universe mysteries**
+- **Astrophysics, cosmology, and understanding how the universe works**
-- UI/UX and how humans interact with technology
+- Clean UI/UX and product thinking

 ---

 ## 🌱 What I’m Currently Learning
-- Advanced React concepts & performance optimization
+- Advanced React patterns & performance optimization
-- Building scalable backend APIs
+- Backend APIs and modern architectural fundamentals
-- Improving system design and architectural thinking
+- Next.js, TypeScript & ecosystem best practices
-- Expanding into Next.js & TypeScript
+- System design & engineering decision-making
-- Strengthening DSA for interviews
+- Strengthening DSA and problem-solving
-- **More about the cosmos — black holes, multiverse theories, and astrophysics fundamentals**
+- **More about the cosmos — black holes, dark matter, and space-time**

 ---

 ## 🤝 Looking to Collaborate On
-- Mobile apps that solve practical, everyday problems
+- Mobile apps that solve meaningful real-world problems
-- AI-powered tools
+- AI-powered tools and research-inspired ideas
-- Frontend or full-stack projects with clean UI/UX
+- Frontend or full-stack products that need strong UI/UX
-- Open-source initiatives where I can contribute meaningfully
+- Open-source projects
-- **Any tech project inspired by science, astronomy, or space visualization**
+- **Tech meets space — visualization tools, space education apps, etc.**

 ---